jmetzger/training-microservices-docker-kubernetes/github-actions/deploy-manifests.md

 ```
 # adjust
 # 1. server-url / use data from last step
 # 2. your-name / use your own namespace here
+name: CI/CD
+on: push
 jobs:
   deploy:
     name: Deploy